 There are conspiracy theories, often fed by government opacity or some other infernal thing, that are reasonable attempts to explain things that don’t seem to be adequately explained.
 Conspiracy theories sometimes turn out to be true, like the suspicions that the FBI had been running a program called COINTELPRO for years, infiltrating political organizations and fomenting violence that justified government clampdowns on otherwise legal, peaceful political groups.
-The revelation of this covert FBI program, after a Congressional investigation, explained much of the violence and several of the assassinations of the Civil Rights and Anti-war movements of the 1960s.
+The revelation of this covert FBI program, after a Congressional investigation, explained much of the violence and several of the assassinations of leaders of the Civil Rights and Anti-war movements of the 1960s.

 Then there is conspiracism, a deeply held belief that everything evil in the world is the result of an evil conspiracy.
 Conspiracists see a powerful secret cabal at work, usually blood drinking pedophile child-murderer types, very powerful, ruthless and always plotting satanically evil shit.
 Marjorie Taylor Green, with her cabal of satanic Democrat [sic] cannibal pedophiles (revealed by anonymous patriot anti-pedophile Q) and wild fire causing Jewish space lasers, is an example of a conspiracist, as are millions in her party.